komsit37/sublime-q/README.md

 See more example in [settings/sublime-q.sublime-settings](./settings/sublime-q.sublime-settings)

-Please feel free to open issues for any feedback, bug, or feature requests.
+Please feel free to open issues for any feedback, bugs, or feature requests.

 ## Contribute